devops-bharat05/CICDviaJenkins/README.md

 ## Pipeline Overview 🛠️

 The Jenkins pipeline automates the following steps:
-1. **Environment Setup**: Installs Python, pip, and virtual environment.
-Sets up a virtual environment and installs required packages.
+1. **Setup Environment**: Installs Python dependencies, sets up a virtual environment, and installs necessary packages.
 2. **Deploy Systemd Service**: Copies the `myapp.service` file to the systemd directory and enables the service.
-3. **Start Gunicorn Service**: Starts the service for the Flask application via systemd.
+3. **Start Gunicorn Service**: Starts the Flask application service.
-4. **Testing**: Executes tests on the Flask application using pytest.
+4. **Testing**: Runs automated tests on the Flask application using `pytest`.
+5. **Triggers**: Configured to automatically trigger a new build on code changes.
+6. **Notifications**: Sends notifications to Slack upon build success or failure.

 ![Alt text](images/build_pass.png) <!-- Replace with actual image link -->